Financial

 • Personal injury awards

 This doesn't mean everything will be divided equally—or that your inheritance will automatically be split.
 It means the court can consider all assets when crafting an equitable outcome.
+For strategies to safeguard inheritances, gifts, and premarital assets in Connecticut's all-property system, see our guide on protecting separate property in Connecticut.

 Equitable Doesn't Mean Equal